The Team

 Postdoctoral Researcher

-While I do not currently have funding to support a postdoctoral researcher, I am always interested in pursuing funding with those looking for a postdoctoral position.
+While I do not currently have funding to support a postdoctoral researcher, if you have a project in mind and are interested in pursuing funding together, please reach out.

 Graduate Student